 Mahonia

-Mahonia is also called the Oregon grape, which originated in North America.
-Flowers that are fragrant and golden-yellow accompany the blueish fruits (or grapes).
+Mahonia, also called the Oregon grape, originated in North America.
+Its fragrant, golden-yellow flowers accompany the blueish fruits (or grapes).
 Winter-active bees and other pollinators depend on these winter blooms for pollen and nectar.
 Underplanted with contrasting foliage plants that thrive in the shade, mahonias look fantastic with their evergreen spiny foliage.
 Late fall through early winter, this evergreen shrub has bright yellow flowers that last for weeks.

 Ipheion